kishandongare/API-testing-for-ml-model/README.md

+>> if you want to deploy in heroku and which library you uses in your project you can find this using command

+>> pip freeze > requirements.txt

 # creating API for ml model and testing on postman

 <1> create project on pycharm paste all except .ipynb and csv